lindleyw/autonav/readme.txt

      exclude="3,5"   Excludes pages with IDs 3 and 5 from the list (with display="list")
      postid="123"    Displays images or subpages attached to the page(s) or post(s) with the given ID, or comma-delimited list of IDs, instead of the current page or post.
-Can also select posts in category/tag/author.
+Can also select posts in category/tag/author;
+		     or pages with specified path, author or custom field value.

-In addition to a numeric postid, you may select posts as follows:
+In addition to a numeric postid, you may select posts or pages as follows:

-     postid="category:17"    posts in a numeric category or categories postid="category:-17"   posts *not* in a numeric category postid="category:cakes" posts by category name
+     postid="cat:17"         posts in a numeric category or categories postid="category:17"    (same, 'cat' is abbreviation)
+     postid="category:-17"   posts *not* in a numeric category postid="category:cakes" posts by category name
      postid="tag:37,38,53"   posts with numerically specified tag(s)
      postid="tag:chocolate"  posts by tag name
-     postid="author:27"      posts by a specific author by ID postid="author:Todd"    posts by author name
+     postid="author:27"      posts or child pages with a specific author by ID postid="author:Todd"    posts or child pages by author name postid="movies:comedy"  posts tagged in a custom taxonomy postid="movies:drama,horror"  posts with any of those tags in custom taxonomy postid="month:january"  subpages of current page, with custom field "month"="january" postid="recipes/desserts" page by its path (NOT merely its slug)

 Categories and tags can also have multiple values separated by commas (posts in any of the categories or tags) or '+' plus signs (posts which are in all of the categories or tags).

+Note, you can specify both a page/post ID _and_ one of the above.
+For example, postid="27,author:Todd" would show subpages of the page with ID=27 that have author Todd.

 NOTE: Additional example values for Sharp parameter: